Privacy

 Find out more about the history of the Privacy Act on the Office of the Australian Information Commissioner website.

-Privacy Act reforms
+Privacy reforms

 The Privacy Act Review commenced in 2020 following recommendations by the Australian Competition and Consumer Commission in its 2019 Digital platforms inquiry – final report.